 Besides the ferry terminal, there is also a marina with various services, bars and restaurants.

 Routes to Gozo from Malta are available from the port of Valletta (at the capital) as well as the port of Ċirkewwa (located in the far north of Malta).
-The companies operating the routes are Virtu Ferries Gozo, Gozo Fast Ferry and Gozo Channel.
+The companies operating the routes are Virtu Gozo (Gozo Highspeed) and Gozo Channel.

-Here you can find more information on the Malta - Gozo itineraries:
+Here you can find more information on the Malta - Gozo connections:

-- Ferry Valletta - Gozo: the connection to Gozo from the port of Valletta is available up to 18 times per day with crossings of 45 min.
+- Valletta - Gozo ferry: the connection to Gozo from the port of Valletta is available up to 18 times per day with crossings of 45 minutes.

-- Ferry Ċirkewwa - Gozo: the connection from the port of Ċirkewwa to Gozo is operated daily with crossings every 45 min.
-The trips are shorter than those from Valletta, and last only 25 min.
+- Ċirkewwa - Gozo ferry: the connection from the port of Ċirkewwa to Gozo is operated daily with crossings every 45 minutes.
+The trips are shorter than those from Valletta and last only 25 min.

 View of the port of Mgarr in Gozo from the ferry

 Now that you have all the information you need about the island of Gozo, you can plan your trip from Malta and set off on a new adventure.
-Choose the route that suits you best and get to beautiful Gozo by ferry!
+Choose the route that suits you best on our interactive Map of ferries and get to the beautiful island of Gozo by ferry!